 Canadian Industrial Leadership Award

-During their paid internship, each award recipient will be exposed to executive leadership and mentoring, will participate in cross-company learning activities and be involved in interesting project challenges to satisfy academic requirements and develop leadership skills.
+During their paid internship, each award recipient will participate in cross-company learning activities and exciting project challenges to meet their academic requirements and develop their skillset as the next generation of STEM talent.

 Any female Canadian citizen or permanent resident enrolled in the final year of a Science, Technology, Engineering and Mathematics (STEM) program at participating universities across Canada are eligible to apply.